-My friend, Michelle, and I spent roughly five days in Hoi An, and before getting to Vietnam, it was the place most of our friends or online acquaintances raved about.
+My friend, Michelle, and I spent roughly five days in Hoi An, in between visiting Ho Chi Minh City and Hanoi.
+Before getting to Vietnam, it was the place most of our friends or online acquaintances raved about.
 We were pretty excited to see what all the fuss was for!
 And while I wasn’t as enchanted as I was hoping to be, there’s still so many things to do and see (and eat), you’ll more than enjoy your stay.

 Simply fly in or grab a train to Da Nang and hire a taxi (or have your hotel/hostel schedule your one) to drive the 40-50 minutes to Hoi An.

 There are quite a few things we didn’t get to do (check out the beaches or head to Hue), but in the five days we were there, we managed quite a bit of eating, exploring, and, ultimately, relaxing, so I thought I’d make a (very long overdue) post on some of the best things to do.